dore-datagen/dore-datagen.github.io/docs/index.md

 ## Next Steps

-Follow our [E-Commerce example](./example.md) to get started with Dore!
+Once the installation is complete, and if this is the first time you're trying out Dore, we recommend you check out our [E-Commerce example](./example.md) to get hands on with Dore.